christianvuerings/airins-murals/site/content/about/_index.md

     text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
+We’love to get in touch with you and hear your ideas and questions.
 We strive to grow and improve constantly and your feedback is valuable for us.